 PD Jack was helped by Pawsome Pensions in May 2019 as he requires on going medication for Arthritis and Spondylosis.
 We paid £247 towards his medication and will be continually assisting whenever possible.

-Update – Pawsome Pensions have helped with a further £507 towards Jacks medication in Jan 2020.
+Update – Pawsome Pensions have helped with a further £507 towards Jacks medication in Jan 2020 and another £270 in May 2020.
 This assistance means Jack can continually receive his required medication enabling him to lead a nice retirement with his owner Phil.

 In July 2019 Pawsome Pensions helped with £176 towards Mavericks veterinary visits for Anal Furunculosis ……… Poor chap.
 Sadly Maverick lost his fight and went over the rainbow bridge in the September, But hopefully his treatment before hand assisted Maverick keeping him comfortable.